heyitscesar/HDR-Brightness-Control/documentation/readme.md

 **"Demo Mode" Banner is Showing**
 This means the frontend could not connect to the backend.
--   Ensure you ran `npm start` from the project's root directory.
+-   Ensure you are in the project's root directory when running `npm start` or `npm run dev`.
--   Check the terminal where you ran `npm start` for any error messages from the server.
+-   Check the terminal for any error messages from the server.
 -   If the connection status is "Disconnected", the UI will automatically try to reconnect.
 If you restart the server, the UI should connect within a few seconds.

 **Brightness Isn't Changing**